lucas-diedrich/research-highlights/content/2025/_index.md

 Our [**Deep Visual Proteomics (DVP) platform**](#disease-biology--spatial-proteomics) continued to yield biological insights with clinical relevance.
 In collaboration with clinical partners, we revealed why some patients with alpha-1 antitrypsin deficiency develop severe liver disease while others remain healthy.

 Our long-standing [collaboration with Ernst Lengyel](#ovarian-cancer----ernst-lengyel-u-chicago) at the University of Chicago produced multiple high-impact papers on ovarian cancer, including the identification of NNMT as a therapeutic target in cancer-associated fibroblasts (Nature) and comprehensive spatial mapping of serous tubal intraepithelial carcinomas (STICs), revealing that ovarian cancer precursors are far more common than previously recognized.

 We also established a new framework for studying rare diseases.
-Our ontology-guided clustering approach, published in EMBO Molecular Medicine, enables meaningful proteomic analysis even when individual conditions affect only a handful of patients—opening the door to systematic study of the thousands of rare pediatric disorders that collectively affect millions of children worldwide.
+Our **ontology-guided clustering approach** enables meaningful proteomic analysis even when individual conditions affect only a handful of patients—opening the door to systematic study of the thousands of rare pediatric disorders that collectively affect millions of children worldwide.

 ### Disease Biology & Spatial Proteomics